Environment

 • We are supporting Australia’s first national Environmentally Sustainable Procurement Policy which aligns with recommendations from the Circular Economy Ministerial Advisory Group interim report, delivering a future remade in Australia.

-• In response to Professor Graeme Samuel’s Independent Review of the Environment Protection and Biodiversity (EPBA) Act, we have released package of reforms.
+• In response to Professor Graeme Samuel’s Independent Review of the Environment Protection and Biodiversity (EPBA) Act, we have released a package of reforms.
 These new laws have been developed in collaboration with business and community stakeholders and will strengthen our environmental laws.
 The centrepiece of our reforms is the legislation of National Environmental Standards to improve environmental protections and guide decision-making.
 Learn more about how we’re implementing National Environmental Standards here.

 • At the heart of our Nature Positive Plan is a $121 million investment to establish Environment Protection Australia (EPA), a transparent and independent body that will restore trust to our system of environmental approvals.
 EPA will make environmental assessments, oversee the approval of projects and their attached conditions and ensure accountability for them on the ground.
 It will be resourced and empowered to ensure compliance with the new Act.

-Global leadership
+Global Leadership

 • We led the way at COP15, the United Nations Biodiversity Conference, and fought fiercely for ambitious global biodiversity agreements.
-This included the creation of the High Ambition coalition (HAC) for Nature and People, which includes a goal to protect 30% of the world’s land and 30% of the world’s oceans by 2030.
+This included the creation of the High Ambition Coalition (HAC) for Nature and People, which includes a goal to protect 30% of the world’s land and 30% of the world’s oceans by 2030.

 • We have signed the Leader’s Pledge for Nature, the Joint Declaration on the creation of a Global Coalition for Blue Carbon, and the Forests and Climate Leaders Partnership.